https://digitaltrade.blog.gov.uk/2025/06/24/product-adoption-what-it-is-why-it-matters-and-how-to-improve-it/

 Product adoption isn’t something that only DDaT have responsibility for.
 To get maximum benefit teams across the organisation should focus on:

-- fostering a culture of adoption - encouraging a culture of continuous learning and experimentation within DBT.
+• fostering a culture of adoption - encouraging a culture of continuous learning and experimentation within DBT.
 Promoting using the product to work together more effectively or help individual teams achieve their goals.
-They should have a good understanding of the digital tools they expect their teams to use to do their jobs.
+Teams should have a good understanding of the digital tools they are expected to use to do their jobs.
 This should be something new joiners are encouraged to adopt and become part of the culture of the team or directorate

 Summary